bkram/fm-dx-console/README.md

 spectrum display is slightly smaller.
 Keyboard shortcuts from the console client are also supported.
 The window starts larger so all details fit comfortably and the Station section always lists its field names (Name, Location, etc.) even if data is missing.
+Server details show the tuner name followed by the description on separate lines.
+The frequency field accepts only numeric input and the shortcut **t** focuses it without inserting the letter.
 Launch it with:

 The status section shows the current user count, ping time and whether audio is playing on separate lines.